 For the full programme of the conference, or for registration, click here: www.sg-bcc.org

-In view of the conference, BIG interviewed Professor Beat Thürlimann, Dr Fatima Cardoso and Professor David Cameron.
+In view of the conference, BIG interviewed Professor Beat Thürlimann, Dr Fatima Cardoso et Professor David Cameron.

 Prof Beat Thürlimann talks about the establishment of the conference, its early days, its evolution and the legacy of Professor Aron Goldhirsch, Scientific Co-Chair of the St. Gallen conference for about 30 years and one of the main drivers behind the conference and the consensus.
 His interview can be found below.